BrettC5159/335FinalProject/README.md

 - Brett Caplan (bcaplan2, 117126914)
 - Cedric Prentice (cprentic, 117196856)

+Note to graders: To use the project, you must log in with the burner Spotify account we created.
+This is because when an app is in development, Spotify only lets it have 25 accounts connected, and all the accounts must be manually added.
+We wanted you guys to be able to add your own music, but getting permission/review from Spotify to fully release the app wasn't possible for this project.
+We played some music on the burner account we made, so it can contribute meaningful data (Brett and I also put our Spotify data in).
+If you are interested in adding your own music, contact us and we can get that set up for you.

 ## Description

 Our project creates a playlist of the top 50 songs at UMD.